Anna studied psychology, law, English, and animal welfare in college. She is a mother of two and a 2019 bride!

 - If the spawn was laid naturally in an outside pond, it is unlikely you will need to move it.
 If you attempt to move it, you could end up sinking the spawn, which would cause the eggs to stop developing.

-If you have been given frogspawn or ordered some online, you may decide that caring for them indoors in a small tank is the best option for you.
+- If you have been given frogspawn or ordered some online, caring for them indoors in a small tank may be the best option for you.
 The tank should not be too deep and you will likely need to put rocks and stones in the bottom.

 - it will oxygenate the water, which means happy tadpoles, and

 After your tadpoles hatch, they will not require food for the first 24-48 hours as they will rely on the protein from which they hatched.
 This protein will sustain them for the first few days.
 Once this has been absorbed fully and they become hungry, they will swim around your pond looking for food.